You might be ready for summer, but how about your skin? Unveiling after months undercover can be a bit daunting, to say the least.

-Of course, there are any number of flavoursome scrubs available, but not all are the same.
+Of course, there is any number of flavoursome scrubs available, but not all are the same.
 I avoid microbeads, or those with ‘more liquid than particles’, and prefer to choose a natural option these days.
 Aside from the gorgeous ingredients, you’ll get the added benefit of the wonderful aromas which you might expect.
 Recently, I tried an organic coffee scrub, but today I’m sharing my thoughts on an aromatic Black Tea body scrub.

 Introducing the UK’s first Black Tea Scrub

-I won’t lie, using this caffeine-based scrub is a messy business, but its uplifting scent compensates somewhat, and awakens the senses.
+I won’t lie, using this caffeine-based scrub is a messy business, but its uplifting scent compensates somewhat and awakens the senses.
 With an array of gorgeous natural ingredients including Himalayan pink salt, sweet almond oil and other skin-loving essential oils, it’s definitely pleasurable to use.
 Plus, if you take your tea with brown sugar – you’ll find plenty of that inside too.
 For me, the scent Is predominantly citrus, but the Assam tea does come through – I liken it to a lemon tea and there’s plenty in the pouch to keep you going.

 The texture is a little harder and more granular than others I’ve tried, so I would advise to proceed with caution until you fInd a level of pressure which works for your skin.
 To use – I prefer to scoop out enough to scrub a limb at a time in gentle, circular motions and then finish with the rest of my body, this way I’m not overusing it, plus, I can contain some of the messy residue.
-On a side note, you’ll end up with that odd sensation on your palms, almost a numb feeling which goes hand-in-hand with a very granular scrub like this, but don’t worry it they’ll soon return to normal.
+On a side note, you’ll end up with that odd sensation on your palms, almost a numb feeling which goes hand-in-hand with a very granular scrub like this but don’t worry it they’ll soon return to normal.

-Personally, I have a new-found love of natural exfoliating products, I’m drawn to the cruelty free, ethical and natural ingredients, along with the skin benefits which far out-weigh your standard high street scrub.
+Personally, I have a new-found love of natural exfoliating products, I’m drawn to the cruelty-free, ethical and natural ingredients, along with the skin benefits which far out-weigh your standard high street scrub.
 What about you?
 Would you prefer to use a healthier option?